Ju4r3z13/Project2Prologue/devlog.md

 12/10/2025 10:58 am
 I have finished my DFS, I used a DFS since I mentioned using stacks earlier but I could have also implemented BFS, this is just for consistency with the ideas I elaborated earlier.
 I have also finished the function that keeps track of the stack of valid moves across the maze.

+12/10/2025 11:21 most of the code is done, I am now fixing errors.
+Also writting some helpers that may be useful to make the code cleaner.